CS2103AUG2016-T16-C3/addressbook-level4/docs/DeveloperGuide.md

 * [**`Storage`**](#storage-component) : The interface between the App and the hard disk.

 Each of the four components
-* Defines its _API_ in an `interface` with the same name as the Component.
+* Defines its API in an `interface` with the same name as the Component.
 * Exposes its functionality using a `{Component Name}Manager` class.

 For example, the `Logic` component defines it's API in the `Logic.java` interface and exposes its functionality using the `LogicManager.java` class.<br>

-The _Figure 2_ below shows how the components interact for the scenario where the user issues the command `delete 3`.
+_Figure 2_ below shows how the components interact for the scenario where the user issues the command `delete 3`.
 <br>